Multiple Choice

 Whenever we think of conducting surveys, we think of two things: the kind of questions to ask and data collected from the answers to those questions.
 Essentially, the most important aspect of surveys is to formulate relevant questions that will help us extract clean data.

-Managing Multiple Choices
+Managing Multiple Choice

 The Multiple Choice API enables you to form the basis of any survey or questionnaire by providing a set of answer options that users can select.
 These are the perfect way to understand people's preferences and collect valuable results.
 This type of question not only brings balance to the survey, but also makes it easier, more enjoyable and faster to answer.

-This API is used for creating, playing and obtaining questions, answers and player's scores.
+This API is used for creating, playing, and obtaining questions, answers and player's scores.

-Developers can integrate this API to launch their projects faster and will appreciate the seamless integration of trivia or multiple choice question APIs into their websites and applications.
+Developers can integrate this API to launch their projects faster and will appreciate the seamless integration of trivia or multiple-choice question APIs into their websites and applications.
 Even they can save time in building question-and-answer functionality into their webs

 Creating Multiple Choice

-Multiple-choice questions consist of two essential parts: the question and the answer options.
+Multiple-choice questions consist of two essential parts: the Question and the Answer Options.

 Multiple choice questions can be used in any setting when there is more than one possible answer.